prakharsdev/igaming-clickstream-pipeline/README.md

 ##  Overview

 I’m building this project to simulate and analyze real-time player behavior for an iGaming platform.
-The goal is to replicate how online casinos generate clickstream data so I can explore how it flows through a modern data stack—from raw ingestion to actionable insights.
+The goal is to replicate how online casinos generate clickstream data so I can explore how it flows through a modern data stack, from raw ingestion to actionable insights.

 This is still a work in progress, but it already covers a lot of ground: a FastAPI-based generator, realistic event simulation using `mimesis`, auto-saving to timestamped CSVs, and a modular structure that makes it easy to extend.
 I plan to evolve this into a full-fledged streaming and analytics pipeline with PostgreSQL, dbt, and eventually Kafka + Spark.